Diallang Jaiyesimi: Charlton Athletic

+On 3 May 2024, it was confirmed that Jaiyesimi would leave Charlton Athletic when his contract expired.

-Loan to AFC Wimbledon
+AFC Wimbledon (loan)

 On 31 January 2023, Jaiyesimi joined AFC Wimbledon on loan until the end of the 2022–23 season.
-He scored his first goal for Wimbledon on 18 February 2023 in a 2-2 draw with Hartlepool United.
+He scored his first goal for Wimbledon on 18 February 2023 in a 2–2 draw with Hartlepool United.

+St Johnstone (loan)

+On 1 September 2023, Jaiyesimi joined St Johnstone on a season-long loan.
+He was sent off during a match against Rangers on 20 December, later suffering racist abuse on social media.

+Leyton Orient

+On 4 July 2024, Jaiyesimi joined Leyton Orient on a two-year deal.
+On 13 August, Diallang scored his first goal for the club on his first start in a 4–1 EFL Cup win at home to Newport County.

 International career

 Despite being born in England, Jaiyesimi was selected for Nigeria U20, Team Nigeria UK boss said: "Jaiyesimi is a Nigerian and he has been approached to play for Nigeria, he is available to play for Nigeria if called upon."

 Style of play

-Jaiyesimi is athletic, powerful with a physical presence, really fast, he can play on the left or right and can play the number 10 position.
+Jaiyesimi can play on the left or right and can play the number 10 position.

 Jaiyesimi can play as a winger, striker or as an attacking midfielder.